Composite pulses for robust universal control of singlet-triplet qubits: Introduction

-In this Letter, we report theoretical progress in dynamically correcting errors stemming from fluctuations in the magnetic field gradient in the singlet-triplet spin qubit system.
-These errors are not amenable to correction via the numerous quantum control techniques developed in other fields, such as NMR, since in the present case the experimenter has precise control only over the rotation rate about the $z$-axis of the Bloch sphere, and this rate is furthermore restricted to be positive and bounded.
-Despite these strong constraints, we construct simple electrical pulse sequences that, for small gradients, carry out rotations about the $z$-axis while canceling errors up to the sixth order in the gradient fluctuations, and for large gradients, carry out arbitrary rotations while canceling the leading order error.
+Finding such gates is challenging because available control in real experimental singlet-triplet spin qubit systems is rather limited: One only has precise control over the rotation rate about the $z$-axis of the Bloch sphere via the exchange interaction, and due to the nature of the exchange interaction this rotation rate is intrinsically restricted to be positive and bounded.
+Meanwhile, the rotation around the $x$-axis due to the magnetic field gradient cannot be precisely controlled.
+These control constraints specific to singlet-triplet qubits render the numerous quantum control techniques developed in other fields, such as nuclear magnetic resonance, inapplicable.
+In this work, we show how to perform dynamically corrected single-qubit gates on singlet-triplet qubits, dramatically reducing errors while fully respecting these experimental constraints.
+We construct simple electrical pulse sequences that, for small magnetic field gradients, carry out rotations about the $z$-axis while canceling gate errors up to the sixth order in the gradient fluctuations, and for large magnetic field gradients, carry out arbitrary rotations while canceling the leading order error.
 This represents an important step forward in the development of singlet-triplet qubits as viable resources for quantum computing.